You know how they say ‘when it seems to good to be true, it probably is’?

 Here’s proof, if it were needed, of Twitter’s ever-increasing omnipotence: babies can now tweet from the womb.
 Yes, back in February, we reported that dogs can tweet: in our estimation, this is a step further into the realm of… well, the rather ridiculous.

 The Kickbee is a fabric band that the pregnant mother can wear while relaxing on the sofa.
 Dad at work?
-No problem – with every kick of the foetus, he’ll get a little alert on Twitter to remind him of what is growing back home.
+No problem – with every kick of the fetus, he’ll get a little alert on Twitter to remind him of what is growing back home.
 Just take a look at the video above for a graphic representation.

 So, what’s next?
 Tweeting from beyond the grave?
 You know, somehow I wouldn’t be surprised if someone came up with that next.